Wojtasoo/SCA/README.md

 # SCA
 A Spring Boot application for managing SWIFT codes.
-This project parses SWIFT code data (from an Excel or CSV file), stores it in a PostgreSQL database, and exposes a RESTful API for retrieving, adding, and deleting SWIFT code records.
+This project parses SWIFT code data (from an Excel), stores it in a PostgreSQL database, and exposes a RESTful API for retrieving, adding, and deleting SWIFT code records.

 ## Table of Contents